MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Deploy_Defender_Endpoint.md

 In this task, you will onboard a device to Microsoft Defender for Endpoint using the Security Center.

-1. Go to the Microsoft Defender Security Center at (https://securitycenter.microsoft.com) and login with the **Tenant Email** credentials if you are not currently in the portal.
+1. Go to the Microsoft Defender Security Center at (https://security.microsoft.com) and login with the **Tenant Email** credentials if you are not currently in the portal.

-2. Select **Settings** from the left menu bar, then select **Endpoints**.
+2. Select **Settings** from the left menu bar, then from the Settings page select **Endpoints**.

 3. Select **Onboarding** in the Device management section.

-4. In the Onboard a device area select **Download Package** button.
+4. In the Onboard a device area make sure "Local Script (for up to 10 devices)" is displayed in the Deployment method drop-down and select the **Download Package** button.

 5. Extract the downloaded zip file to a local folder like the Documents folder.